mesuara/twitter-bot-twit-template/README.md

 * Once you get approved go to [link](https://developer.twitter.com/en/apps), click on the create an app
 ![create an app](./images/createanapp.png)
 * Fill in the fields.
 For the `Website URL` you can just put `https://www.example.com`.
-* Click on the app that was created and navigato to Keys and Tokens.
+* Click on the app that was created and navigate to Keys and Tokens.
 ![keys and tokens](./images/keysandtokens.png)
-* If the isn't a Access token & access token secret generate one and save the information in a file/note.
+* If there isn't a Access token & access token secret generate one and save the information in a file/note.

 ### Next: